CARIBBEAN COMMUNITY (CARICOM) VERY USEFUL WEBSITES FOR TRADE AND INVESTMENT

 - Today, all 35 independent countries of the Americas belong to the Organization.
 Cuba remains a member but is

 excluded from participation since 1962.
-The Members comprise of Antigua and Barbuda, Argentina, Barbados, Belize,
+The Members comprise of Antigua and Barbuda, Argentina, Barbados,

-Uruguay, and Venezuela.
+United States, Uruguay, and Venezuela.

 - Plays important role in expanding trade at the national, bilateral and multilateral levels for boosting growth, job